 Figure 1.
 Schematics of membrane topology and tagging.
 (A) Membrane topology of SLC35A2 and SLC35A3 proteins.
 (B) Possibilities of tagging SLC35A2 and SLC35A3 proteins with the split luciferase complementation assay fragments and combining the resulting fusion proteins for the assay.

 Figure 2.
-Results of the split luciferase complementation assay assay performed in HEK293T cells for the selected protein combinations and the corresponding negative controls (processed data).
+Results of the split luciferase complementation assay performed in HEK293T cells for the selected protein combinations and the corresponding negative controls (processed data).
 (A) RLU values obtained for the selected protein combinations and the corresponding negative controls.
 Negative, HaloTag tagged with SmBiT; PRKAR2A, cAPM-dependent protein kinase type II-alpha regulatory subunit; PRKACA, cAPM-dependent protein kinase catalytic subunit alpha.
 Data were analyzed using one-way ANOVA with multiple comparisons and are presented as a mean ± standard deviation (SD) from three technical replicates. p < 0.1 *, p < 0.05 **, p < 0.01 ***.
 (B) Fold changes calculated by dividing a mean luminescence obtained for the tested combination (RLU SAMPLE) by a mean luminescence obtained for the corresponding negative control (RLU CONTROL).
 Threshold value considered indicative of an interaction was set at 10.

 Figure 3.
-Specific and dose-dependent disruption of the interaction between SLC35A2-larger fragment and smaller fragment-SLC35A3 by simultaneous co-expression of HA-tagged NST variants.
+Specific and dose-dependent disruption of the interaction between SLC35A2-LgBiT and SmBiT-SLC35A3 by simultaneous co-expression of HA-tagged NST variants.
 HEK293T cells were transfected with plasmids encoding SLC35A2-LgBiT and SmBiT-SLC35A3 and, additionally, either with an empty pSelect plasmid (mock) or with increasing amounts of pSelect plasmids encoding HA-tagged SLC35A2 (left panel) and SLC35A3 (right panel).
 Data were analyzed using one-way ANOVA with multiple comparisons and are presented as a mean ± standard deviation (SD) from three technical replicates. p < 0.05 **, p < 0.001 ****.

 Table 1.
 Results of the assay performed in HEK293T cells for the selected protein combinations and the corresponding negative controls (raw data).
-Unprocessed RLU values obtained for the selected protein combinations and the corresponding negative controls are shown. ; Negative, HaloTag tagged with SmBiT; PRKAR2A, cAPM-dependent protein kinase type II-alpha regulatory subunit; PRKACA, cAPM-dependent protein kinase catalytic subunit alpha, TR, technical replicate.
+Unprocessed RLU values obtained for the selected protein combinations and the corresponding negative controls are shown.
+Negative, HaloTag tagged with SmBiT; PRKAR2A, cAPM-dependent protein kinase type II-alpha regulatory subunit; PRKACA, cAPM-dependent protein kinase catalytic subunit alpha, TR, technical replicate.

 Table 2.
 Specific and dose-dependent disruption of the interaction between SLC35A2-LgBiT and SmBiT-SLC35A3 by simultaneous co-expression of HA-tagged NST variants (raw data).
 Unprocessed RLU values obtained for the selected protein combinations are shown.
-Mock, cells expressing SLC35A2-LgBiT and SmBiT-SLC35A3 co-transfected with an empty pSelect vector; HA-SLC35A2, cells expressing SLC35A2-LgBiT and SmBiT-SLC35A3 co-transfected with the indicated amounts of a pSelect plasmid encoding SLC35A2 tagged with the HA epitope at the N-terminus; HA-SLC35A3, cells cells expressing SLC35A2-LgBiT and SmBiT-SLC35A3 co-transfected with the indicated amounts of a pSelect plasmid encoding SLC35A3 tagged with the HA epitope at the N-terminus; TR, technical replicate.
+Mock, cells expressing SLC35A2-LgBiT and SmBiT-SLC35A3 co-transfected with an empty pSelect vector; HA-SLC35A2, cells expressing SLC35A2-LgBiT and SmBiT-SLC35A3 co-transfected with the indicated amounts of a pSelect plasmid encoding SLC35A2 tagged with the HA epitope at the N-terminus; HA-SLC35A3, cells expressing SLC35A2-LgBiT and SmBiT-SLC35A3 co-transfected with the indicated amounts of a pSelect plasmid encoding SLC35A3 tagged with the HA epitope at the N-terminus; TR, technical replicate.

 DISCUSSION:

-Here we provide a detailed protocol enabling demonstration of heterologous complexes formed between Golgi-resident type III membrane proteins, such as NSTs, using split luciferase complementation assay.
-The proposed approach to data analysis and interpretation involves relating the luminescence obtained for the protein combination of interest to the luminescence obtained for the corresponding control combination, which is composed of one of the proteins of interest fused with larger fragment and the self-labeling protein fused with smaller fragment.
-The latter is expressed in the cytoplasm of mammalian cells,therefore, using it as a reference requires that N- and/or C-termini of the proteins, whose interaction is to be analyzed, are on the cytoplasmic side of the Golgi membrane.
+Here we provide a detailed protocol enabling the demonstration of heterologous complexes formed between Golgi-resident type III membrane proteins, such as NSTs, using the split luciferase complementation assay.
+The proposed approach to data analysis and interpretation involves relating the luminescence obtained for the protein combination of interest to the luminescence obtained for the corresponding control combination, which is composed of one of the proteins of interest fused with the larger fragment and the control protein of a bacterial origin fused with the smaller fragment.
+The latter is expressed in the cytoplasm of mammalian cells; therefore, using it as a reference requires that N- and/or C-termini of the proteins, whose interaction is to be analyzed, are on the cytoplasmic side of the Golgi membrane.